Fantastic. You are now on the waiting list, please check your inbox for our confirmation email!

 Meet our Merino Wool

-Today, Oxford shirts are made in all types of fabrics - even wooly ones that come from Germany ;)
+Today, Oxford shirts are made in all types of fabrics - including and especially sumptuous merino wool.)